public class PoolContext extends AllocatorContext

 This class represents a shared pool context for object

 allocation/recycling.
-Unlike HeapContext
+Unlike HeapContext, objects recycled

-can be reused by all threads running in a PoolContext
+can be reused by all threads running in a PoolContext.

 // To avoid each new thread to enter a PoolContext, the default